oddluck/limnoria-plugins/Jeopardy/README.md

 ```
 config plugins.jeopardy.jserviceUrl http://jservice.io
 ```
-^ Set an alternate URL where jservice can be accessed at, for example a locally run jservice instance: http://127.0.0.1:3000
+^ Alternate URL where jservice can be accessed at, for example a locally run jservice instance: http://127.0.0.1:3000

 ```
 config [channel #channel] plugins.jeopardy.defaultRoundLength 10